sinster2003/Oasis/README.md

 # Oasis
-An E-Commerce Website using the MERN Stack
+An E-Commerce Website built using the MERN Stack (Under Development)